anton-malakhov/scipy_proceedings/papers/oleksandr_pavlyk/sklearn/sklearn.rst

         dispatcher.disable()
         dispatcher.enable()

-We prepared several benchmarks to demonstrate performance that can be achieved with DAAL.
+We prepared several benchmarks to demonstrate performance that can be achieved with Intel |R| DAAL.

 .. code-block:: python